 And the LORD’s anger was kindled against Israel, and he made them wander in the wilderness forty years, until all the generation that had done evil in the sight of the LORD was consumed.
 Num.
 32:13

-This siege would last for less than 3 months and was within the 40 years from Messiah’s prophecy.
+This siege would last for less than 3 months and was within 40 years of Messiah’s prophecy.
 In the end, the city was leveled and those within were dead or deported to slavery throughout the Roman Empire.

 And he told this parable: “A man had a fig tree planted in his vineyard; and he came seeking fruit on it and found none.
 And he said to the vinedresser, ‘Lo, these three years I have come seeking fruit on this fig tree, and I find none.
 Cut it down; why should it use up the ground?’
 Luke 13:6, 7